 Also the national stadium for the world’s ninth largest country, the Astana Arena has witnessed the recent triumphs of its host club, champions of Kazakhstan for six consecutive years from 2014.

 Kazakhstan’s decision to leave the Asian Football Confederation and join UEFA in 2002 has meant that Astana, named national capital five years before, has played host to Germany, Holland Sweden and Ireland in recent years.
 Plum fixtures now come to Astana rather than the former capital, Almaty.

-Similarly, in beating Kairat Almaty to the title since 2014, FC Astana have been able to bring the likes of Benfica, Atlético Madrid and Galatasaray to the Astana Arena, playing out a draw each time in the group stage of the 2015-16 Champions League.
+Similarly, in beating Kairat Almaty to the title every season since 2014, FC Astana have been able to bring the likes of Benfica, Atlético Madrid and Galatasaray to the Astana Arena, playing out a draw each time in the group stage of the 2015-16 Champions League.
 The distance from Lisbon to Astana is more than 6,000 kilometres, flight time at least 11 hours.
 For Benfica, a game in New York would be closer.
 For fans of European teams, a midweek trip to Astana is a logistical and financial conundrum.

 Siting its capital towards the border with Russia – Astana is closer to Omsk than to Almaty – this energy-rich, sparsely populated country the size of western Europe has not only taken its parliamentary seat away from an earthquake zone but moved its soccer powerbase, too.

 Football was first played in Kazakhstan in Semipalatinsk, later renamed Semey, also by the border with Russia.
 But it was a combined team from Almaty, Sbornaya Alma-Ata, who won the first de facto national title in 1936, when it was open to teams from the Kazakh republic of the Soviet Union.
 Further wins were registered for Dinamo, Stroyitel, Spartak and ADK, all teams from Almaty.